-Caput Succedaneum Skull HemorrhageA Caput Succedaneum differs from a Cephalohematoma in that it lasts only a few days providing there are no complications and disappears far quicker than the other.
+Caput Succedaneum skull hemorrhages or birth injuries differ from a cephalohematoma in that the skull hemorrhages last only a few days after birth providing there are no complications and the skull lump or lumps disappear far quicker than the other.